Welcome to our autumn skincare guide!

 So, when it’s time to get rid of a buildup of skin cells, like when autumn rolls into town, AHAs can be the ingredient that your routine needs to get the job done.

-If you’re new to natural skincare, experience congestion or breakouts, or are still using products with congestion inducing ingredients, the fastest way to get a dose of AHAs to help break down the “skin crust” (my term for the buildup), a leave-on facial toner is the best way to go.
+If you’re new to natural skincare, experience congestion or breakouts, or are still using products with congestion inducing ingredients, the fastest way to get a dose of AHAs to help break down the “skin crust” (my term for the buildup), a leave-on facial toner or night time (overnight) mask treatment is the best way to go.

 Why?
 Not only will using a leave-on product allow the AHAs time to do their vital work, but using a leave-on facial toner puts the power of AHAs at the start of your routine – right after you’ve cleansed, so you’re fresh-faced – which means the AHAs won’t have to work through any products before starting to go to work on your skin.
 The AHAs also get protected from the outside world when you apply a layer of moisturizer, allowing them to work uninterrupted.

-6) Finally, double check that you have a complete, balanced, and supportive routine.
+Finally, double-check that you have a complete, balanced, and supportive routine.

 With love & radiance,